Hierarchical Successor Representation for Robust Transfer: Discussion

 \section{Discussion}

 We introduce hierarchical successor representation, an extension of the classical SR framework to incorporate temporal abstractions.
-The temporally extended predictive representations yield robust state features with respect to task-induced changes in reward structures and associated policies, hence facilitating stronger transferrability.
+The temporally extended predictive representations yield robust state features with respect to task-induced changes in reward structures and associated policies, hence facilitating stronger transferability.
 Low-rank decomposition of HSR features based on NMF further supports construction of sparse, interpretable state representations, again leading to improved generalisability.
 HSR additionally supports efficient and scalable intrinsically motivated exploration, extending its advantages beyond the transfer regime.

-Our current analysis strictly restricts empirical evaluations to linear settings to isolate the topological properties of the representation.
-Deep learning models introduce complex confounding factors, such as non-stationary feature learning~\cite{lyle2019comparative} and parameter interference~\cite{bengio2013representation}, which can obscure the specific representational characteristics we aim to formalise.
-With their structural advantages confirmed under tractable settings, a natural future direction is to integrate HSR into deep RL systems, where its stable, policy-agnostic properties could serve as a robust objective for representation learning in high-dimensional and continuous domains~\cite{jaderberg2016reinforcement}.
+We have focused our empirical evaluations on discrete, tabular environments in order to isolate the topological and representational properties of HSR under controlled conditions.
+Extension to continuous MDPs will inevitably incur deep-learning-based function approximation, and introduce complex confounding factors, such as non-stationary feature learning~\cite{lyle2019comparative} and parameter interference~\cite{bengio2013representation}.
+These confound can obscure the specific representational characteristics we aim to formalise.
+Having established their structural advantages confirmed under tractable settings in the current work, a natural future direction is to integrate HSR into deep RL systems, where its stable, policy-agnostic properties could serve as a robust objective for representation learning in high-dimensional and continuous domains~\cite{jaderberg2016reinforcement, machado2017laplacian}.

-Here we consider the situation where options are acquired through pre-exposure to the environment, hence is limited to transferring between tasks with shared transition dynamics.
-Future works could investigate the possibility of incorporating iterative option-discovery into the learning process~\cite{machado2023temporal}, allowing agents to adjust incorporated temporal abstractions as they interact with the environment, hence facilitating online adaptation to support generalisation under dynamic environments.
+Here we have primarily considered settings in which options are acquired through pre-exposure to the environment.
+Consequently, the strongest transfer results presented here concern tasks with shared transition dynamics.
+However, HSR also remains effective when no option set is available a priori, using online option construction.
+The procedure used here is deliberately simple and heuristic; developing principled algorithms for iterative option discovery, and characterising their theoretical consequences, remains an important direction for future work.
+This will be particularly important in non-stationary environments, where agents must revise their option set as transition structure changes, allowing the state representation to adapt online while preserving the generalisation benefits of hierarchical predictive structure.